 Santoku knives and chef knives look so similar both in form and function that a lot of people wonder whether they are the same.
-Both knives are versatile and applicable for a variety of cutting tasks.
+Both knives are versatile and applicable to a variety of cutting tasks.
 In fact, they are so similar that the Santoku is considered as just the Japanese version of the Western-style chef knife.
 They are even interchangeable.

-- Size: The standard Santoku knife measures 5-7 inches in size, while a chef knife measures 8-10 inches.
+Size: The standard Santoku knife measures 5-7 inches in size, while a chef knife measures 8-10 inches.
 This means that the Santoku is typically smaller than a chef knife.
 However, it is common to find shorter chef knives or longer Santoku nowadays.

-- Uses: The main difference between a Santoku knife and a Chef knife lies in the way they are used in cutting foods.
-The curved blade of a chef’s knife makes it ideal for rocking back and forth across a cutting board when you are chopping plenty vegetables.
+Uses: The main difference between a Santoku knife and a Chef knife lies in the way they are used in cutting foods.
+The curved blade of a chef’s knife makes it ideal for rocking back and forth across a cutting board when you are chopping plenty of vegetables.
 The wide, flat blade of the Santoku knife, on the other hand, is perfect for chopping, since it cuts mainly with single downward movements.

-- Weight: The Santoku knife is shorter, thinner and lighter than the chef knife.
+Weight: The Santoku knife is shorter, thinner and lighter than the chef knife.
 This means that individuals with smaller hands will find it a bit more comfortable to handle than the chef knife.